-Blood in urine (also called hematuria) occurs when we can see an unusual colour of the urine stream that can be pink, red, or brown (gross hematuria).
+Blood in the urine (also called hematuria) occurs when we can see an unusual colour in the urine stream that can be pink, red, or brown (gross hematuria).
 Sometimes, Blood is microscopic.
 In this case, we can not see it with the naked eye.
 This microscopic hematuria can be detected only in urine analysis.

 Sometimes the bleeding goes away on its own.
 Empiric treatments, like antibiotics or homemade remedies, can only casually be effective.
 However, ignoring an episode of hematuria is not recommended.
 The underlying diseases might be severe.
 Anyone who sees Blood in the urine should see a doctor at the earliest.